 - Paint Color: Farrow & Ball Off-White No. 3

-- Furniture: antique black iron bed frame with scrollwork headboard
+- Furniture: antique black cast iron bed frame with curved spindles and finial posts

-- Lighting: simple white ceramic table lamp with linen shade
+- Lighting: simple brass wall sconce with frosted glass shade

 4. Cozy Hearth Nooks